 Earning miles with the Barclays Arrival Plus is easier than a good portion of other credit cards since you earn two times the miles on all purchases.

 Another main reason I use this credit card when I travel internationally is because they don’t charge foreign transaction fees.
 That means I’m not getting hit with a 2- 3% fee like some other credit cards.

 8. Annual Fee is Not High

-The Barclays Arrival Plus annual fee is a reasonable $89, which really makes you wonder: Why shouldn’t I get this card?
+The Barclays Arrival Plus annual fee is a reasonable $89 (waived the first year), which really makes you wonder: Why shouldn’t I get this card?